Program Evaluation with Remotely Sensed Outcomes: Applications with Remotely Sensed Outcomes

-We conduct this exercise with three possible poverty measurements: (i) is the village in the bottom quartile of villages for per capita consumption, (ii) does a village have only low income households, and (iii) does a village have only low and middle income households.
-While (i) is a measure of average consumption, (ii) and (iii) describe the income distribution using formal categories from Indian administrative data; see Appendix~\ref{sec:application_details} for details.\footnote{We used the low consumption outcome (i) in the first semi-synthetic exercise.}
+\paragraph{Data.} We use data from \citet[][]{muralidharan2016building, muralidharan2023general}.
+The treatment $D \in\{0,1\}$ is the early introduction of Smartcards in 2010, and the outcome $Y\in\{0,1\}$ is a measure of village-level poverty constructed from administrative data in 2012--2013.
+To assess robustness across different poverty definitions, we consider three outcomes: (i) ``consumption'' indicates whether the village is in the bottom quartile of per capita consumption; (ii) ``low income'' indicates whether the village has only low-income households; and (iii) ``middle income'' indicates whether the village has only low- and middle-income households.
+While (i) captures average consumption, (ii) and (iii) describe the village income distribution using categories from Indian administrative data; see Appendix~\ref{section: appendix, smartcards data, details} for details.
+The remotely sensed variable $R \in\mathbb{R}^{4050}$ concatenates the nighttime luminosity and pretrained satellite embeddings described in Section~\ref{sec:simulations}.\footnote{Here, we use the full embedding rather than the truncated version used in the simulations.}

-In this exercise, we now use the full RSV: the $50$ luminosity measures, and the full $4000$-dimensional embedding of satellite images.

-In a semi-synthetic way, we classify villages into the samples described in Assumption~\ref{assumption:observational}(ii) and Remark~\ref{remark:sample}.
-We classify the real observational villages as $\tilde{S}=o$, for which we observe $(Y,R)$.
-Among the real experimental villages, we randomly classify some as $\tilde{S}=e$, for which we observe $(D,R)$, and some as $\tilde{S}=\{e,o\}$, for which we observe $(D,Y,R)$.
-In other words, for real experimental villages, we randomly delete half of their outcomes.

-This exercise satisfies the key assumptions of our framework.
-The real treatment variable was randomized in the real experiment (Assumption~\ref{assumption:experimental}).
-Stability of the RSV conditional distribution is plausible, as demonstrated in Figure~\ref{fig:stability} (Assumption~\ref{assumption:stability}).
-Finally, because the real data have incomplete cases, we must argue that the treatment only affects the RSV via the outcome (Assumption~\ref{assumption:observational}(ii)).
-As supporting evidence, Figures~\ref{fig:no_direct_consumption} and~\ref{fig:no_direct_income} show that the distribution of $R|Y=y,D=1$ visually matches the distribution of $R|Y=y,D=0$.
+We analyze this experiment as having incomplete observational cases (Assumption~\ref{assumption:observational}(ii)) and a non-randomly selected validation sample (Section~\ref{sec:limited_experimental_outcomes}).
+The experimental sample $\widetilde{S}=e$ consists of treated and untreated villages, for which we observe $(D,R)$.
+The validation sample $\widetilde{S}=v$ consists of buffer villages, for which we observe $(D,Y,R)$.
+The observational sample $\widetilde{S}=o$ consists of non-study villages, for which we observe $(Y,R)$.
+Appendix Figure~\ref{fig:smartcards_sample_map2} provides a map.
+Further details are in Appendix~\ref{section:smartcards_empirical_additionaldetails}.

+Two aspects of this exercise are noteworthy.
+First, the experimental sample has 155 mandals while the validation sample has 136 mandals.
+Whereas the benchmark has ``oracle'' data access, using outcomes for all 291 mandals, our method has ``imperfect'' data access, using outcomes for only the 136 mandals in the validation sample.
+Second, the validation sample is non-randomly selected: rather than containing treated and untreated villages, it only contains untreated villages.
+As a consequence, there are no joint observations of $(D=1,Y,R)$.
+The PPI rectifier for the treated group cannot be implemented, rendering PPI infeasible in this setting.\footnote{Formally, the term $\E(Y \mid D=1, \widetilde{S} \in\{v,o\})$ cannot be computed.}